 Social media has become an inescapable part of modern life – most people are on social platforms, including your employees.
 Many profiles are kept publicly available too, so people’s posts can have far-reaching and sometimes unexpected consequences.
 This is especially true when it comes to employers disciplining employees for their social media activities, or choosing not to hire a potential job candidate due to an off-putting post while performing social media background checks.

 Social media screening has become the norm in recruitment and staff monitoring – but is it always a good move, or can there be unexpected consequences for employers too?
-Let’s look at the pros and cons of social media screening for recruitment and monitoring to see how this strategy can help and not hinder businesses.
+Is social media screening always ethical to do?
+Let’s look at the pros and cons of using social media screening for employment/recruitment and monitoring to see how this strategy can help and not hinder businesses.

 Social media screening for recruitment

-Nowadays, it’s common for businesses to use social media screening during recruitment, checking on candidates’ social profiles as part of pre-employment background screening to see what their digital footprint is like.
+Nowadays, it’s common for businesses to use pre-employment social media screening, checking on candidates’ social profiles as part of the pre-employment background screening process to see what their digital footprint is like.
 According to a survey from CareerBuilder conducted in 2017, 70% of employers reported using social media to screen job candidates.

-In some cases, the information employers find on job candidates’ social media profiles can be a genuine cause for alarm, which helps make the case for employers screening social media.
+In some cases, the information employers find on job candidates’ social media profiles through social media background screening can be a genuine cause for alarm, which helps make the case for employers screening social media in general.
 There are grey areas, but sometimes employers find concerning posts directly related to the candidate’s career skills or job history.

 According to CareerBuilder’s survey, some the most common reasons that deterred an employer from hiring a potential candidate included: